Harry stormed into his bedroom, the door slamming behind him with a blast of magic.

 Watching in the present, Harry smiled coldly at the sight, although he could feel his eyes burning with anger.
-He looked over at Tom, who wore the exact same expression on his face.
+He looked over at Tom, who wore a similar expression on his face.

 Harry smiled again, grimly.
-"And now for the grand finale," he said as the memory changed once more, to the last night of Marge's visit.
+"And now for the grand finale," he said as the memory moved forward, to the last night of Marge's visit.

-Harry immediately began thinking about his Handbook of Do-It-Yourself Broomcare, a method of defense he'd recently taken to practising in an attempt to block out, or at least ignore, her loathsome comments.
-All he had to do was get through this last dinner and then she'd be gone and Vernon would sign the Hogsmeade permission form.
-As Marge got warmed up, and started going on about Harry's parents, he kept telling himself over and over, 'Don't let it get to you.
+Just watching the memory, one couldn't tell what Harry was thinking, but Harry remembered: he was thinking about his Handbook of Do-It-Yourself Broomcare, a method of defense he'd taken to practising in an attempt to block out, or at least ignore, her loathsome comments.
+All he had to do was get through that last dinner and then she'd be gone and Vernon would sign the Hogsmeade permission form.
+As Marge got warmed up, and started going on about Harry's parents, he was telling himself over and over, 'Don't let it get to you.
 Remember the form.'
 It was like a mantra running through his head.

-He managed to keep quiet and hold it in at first, but when she called James Potter a no-account, good-for-nothing, lazy scrounger, Harry finally lost control and his temper flared as he angrily protested.
+He had managed to keep quiet and hold it in at first, but when she called James Potter a no-account, good-for-nothing, lazy scrounger, Harry finally lost control of his temper.